dhinakg/magisk-module-hide-navbar/README.md

-#### Hide navigation bar
+#### Show navigation bar

-This module will hide navigation bar (for LMT or other gesture app users).
+This module will show navigation bar (for LMT or other gesture app users).
 Tested on Android 8.1 Oreo ROM (Google Pixel 2 XL).

 #### How does it works?

-This module sets "qemu.hw.mainkeys" property to "1", which means "this device has hardware navigation key and we should hide navigation bar".
+This module sets "qemu.hw.mainkeys" property to "0", which means "this device does not have hardware navigation key and we should show navigation bar".

 #### NOTICE